Car Insurance Policy Periods: 6-Month vs 12-Month Terms Explained

 Can I switch from a 6-month to a 12-month policy?

 Yes, but you typically need to wait until your current 6-month term expires to make the switch.
 Some insurers may allow you to request a 12-month term at renewal if you qualify — generally requiring a clean driving record with no recent claims or violations.
+Not all carriers offer 12-month terms; if yours doesn't, you may need to shop around with insurers like Erie, Amica, USAA, Nationwide, or Travelers.
 Contact your insurer or agent ahead of your renewal date to ask about available term options.

 Will my rate change at every 6-month renewal?

 Not necessarily, but it's possible.
 At each 6-month renewal, your insurer reviews your driving record, claims history, credit score (where allowed), and market conditions.
 If nothing significant has changed and rates in your area are stable, your premium may stay the same or increase only slightly.
-However, a new ticket, accident, or rising local repair costs can trigger a noticeable increase.
+However, a new ticket, accident, or rising local repair costs can trigger a noticeable increase — which is why shopping at every renewal is smart.

 Is a 12-month policy always cheaper than a 6-month policy?

 Not inherently.
 The term length itself doesn't determine the price — your risk profile, coverage selections, and insurer do.
 A 12-month policy locks in your current rate, which could be beneficial or detrimental depending on how rates trend.
-If you pay in full, you may save on installment fees regardless of term length.
+With the national average for full coverage ranging from $2,144 to $2,638 per year in 2026 and modest increases projected in most states, rate stability from a 12-month lock may benefit many drivers right now.
 Compare our guide on annual vs monthly car insurance payments for payment-related savings strategies.

 What happens if I don't renew my car insurance before it expires?

 If your policy expires without renewal, you enter a coverage lapse — a period with no active insurance.
-Even a brief lapse can signal higher risk to future insurers, potentially raising your premiums for years.
+Even a brief lapse of 30 days or less can raise your premiums by an average of 8%, while lapses of 31 days or more can spike rates by 35% or higher.
 Most states require continuous auto insurance coverage, meaning a lapse could also result in license suspension or registration penalties.
-Act before your expiration date or take advantage of a grace period if one applies.
+Act before your expiration date or understand how a grace period works if one applies to your situation.

 Does the policy period affect how a claim is paid?